2024 Manchester Airport brawl: Trial

-On July 5, 2025, the first day of the trial began in Crown Court.
-The jury was shown videos of the incident as evidence, and the brothers told the jury that they were acting in self defense.
-In a July 9 court hearing, pictures of injuries that the brothers' mother suffered were shown to the court.
-Officer Marsden was present in the courtroom and stated that there was no evidence that his actions caused the injuries.
+On 5 July 2025, the first day of the trial began in Liverpool Crown Court.
+The jury was shown videos of the incident as evidence, and the brothers told the jury that they were acting in self defence.
+In a court hearing on 9 July, pictures of injuries that the brothers' mother suffered were shown to the court.
+Marsden was present in the courtroom and stated that there was no evidence that his actions caused the injuries.
 He said that Amaad may have accidentally punched her during the scuffle.
-During a hearing on July 10, officer Ward told the court that she was "absolutely terrified" after being punched by the brothers and that she never experienced such violence in her life.
-During a July 24 hearing, the prosecutor said the brothers used a "high level of violence" against the officers, and that one of them being kicked was irrelevant to their actions.
+During a hearing on 10 July, Ward told the court that she was "absolutely terrified" after being punched by the brothers and that she never experienced such violence in her life.
+During a hearing on 24 July, the prosecutor said the brothers used a "high level of violence" against the officers, and that one of them being kicked was irrelevant to their actions.

-On July 31, Amaaz was found guilty of assaulting officer Ward, officer Cook and civilian Ismaeil.
-He was not convicted of assaulting officer Marsden because jurors could not agree on a verdict.
-The jury was not able to reach an agreement on Amaad's assault charge either, and the brothers will be retried on the charges in the future.
+On 31 July, Amaaz was found guilty of assaulting Ward, Cook and Ismaeil.
+He was not convicted of assaulting Marsden because jurors could not agree on a verdict.
+The jury was not able to reach an agreement on Amaad's assault charge either, and the brothers were set to be retried on the charges in the future.
 Following the verdict, Amaaz was arrested in the courtroom, where he was then taken to jail to await his sentence.

-Akhmed Yakoob, former lawyer for the brothers, was charged with money laundering in July, with the court saying he "wanted help to launder cash of millions of pounds".
 In August 2025, leaked CCTV camera footage of the altercation was made public by Manchester Evening News.
 The footage was longer than the previous one and showed more context behind the incident.
-That same month, IOPC confirmed that they have started a criminal investigation on an alleged officer who leaked the video.
+That same month, the IOPC confirmed that they had started a criminal investigation into an officer who allegedly leaked the video.
 Mayor Andy Burnham said he was concerned about the legality of releasing the footage to the public.
 In response to the investigation, an op-ed by MEN writer Sarah Lester was published, saying that investigating the alleged leak is a "bad decision" and that many high-profile figures of the Manchester community and police were grateful for the video and thanked the newspaper.

+A retrial concluded on 20 May 2026, with the jury failing to reach a verdict on the allegation that Amaaz and Amaad assaulted Marsden.
+The CPS declined to attempt a third trial of the same charges.
+This meant that Amaad was cleared of all charges, and Amaaz would be sentenced for the assault of Cook and Ward.